inventree/inventree-docs/docs/extend/python.md

     'part': couch.pk,
     'quantity': 5,
     'notes': 'A stack of couches',
-    location: 10,  ## PK of a StockLocation already in the database...
+    'location': 10,  ## PK of a StockLocation already in the database...
 })

 ```